OneDeadKey/arsenik/README.md

 <details>
 <summary>Ergo‑L/Qwerty‑Lafayette/other Lafayette layouts</summary>

-Arsenik works out-of-the-box with Lafayette layouts because their AltGr layer already matches Arsenik’s Symbols layer.
+Arsenik works out-of-the-box with Lafayette layouts because their
+<kbd>AltGr</kbd> layer already matches Arsenik’s <kbd>Symbols</kbd> layer.
 </details>

 <details>
 <summary>Qwerty/Colemak</summary>

-Qwerty/Colemak works out-of-the-box with the Symbols layer because there isn’t other characters in AltGr.
+Qwerty/Colemak works out-of-the-box with the Lafayette <kbd>Symbols</kbd> layer because there isn’t other characters in <kbd>AltGr</kbd>.
 </details>

 <details>
 <summary>Azerty</summary>

-By using the 1dk <kbd>Symbols</kbd> layer, you won’t have access to the
+By using the Lafayette <kbd>Symbols</kbd> layer, you won’t have access to the
 <kbd>€</kbd> sign in <kbd>AltGr</kbd>.
 You might want to remap it elsewhere, or
-not using the 1dk <kbd>Symbols</kbd> layer.
+not using the Lafayette <kbd>Symbols</kbd> layer.
 </details>

 <details>
 <summary>Bépo</summary>

-By using the 1dk <kbd>Symbols</kbd> layer, you won’t have access to the characters in <kbd>AltGr</kbd>.
-You might want to remap some of them elsewhere, or not using the 1dk <kbd>Symbols</kbd> layer.
+By using the Lafayette <kbd>Symbols</kbd> layer, you won’t have access to the characters in <kbd>AltGr</kbd>.
+You might want to remap some of them elsewhere, or not using the Lafayette <kbd>Symbols</kbd> layer.
 </details>

 <details>